MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

 ### Challenge steps

 Work with your first prompt for the **UserProfileFlow**.

-The **UserProfileFlowPrompt** plays a crucial role in the Movie Guru application by acting as a "silent observer" that analyzes user input to understand their movie preferences.
+The **UserProfileFlowPrompt** plays a crucial role in the **Movie Guru** application by acting as a "silent observer" that analyzes user input to understand their long-standing movie preferences.
 It doesn't directly respond to the user but instead provides valuable insights to personalize the chatbot's recommendations.

 Here, we're going explore the prompt structure, and test out the output of the model for different inputs.